top of page

 The beauty of storytelling is that it’s not set in stone.
 Just like a good book, your story can have plot twists, character development, and even a change in direction.
 When you’re stuck in a conflict, one of the most powerful things you can do is start rewriting the narrative.

-Let’s say you’ve always seen yourself as the underdog—someone who’s always fighting to be heard.
+Let’s say you’ve always seen yourself as the underdog, someone who’s always fighting to be heard.
 That story might have served you well in the past, but maybe it’s time for a rewrite.
 Instead of the underdog, what if you started seeing yourself as someone who’s learning to assert their needs in a healthy way?
 What if the conflict isn’t a sign that you’re being pushed down, but an opportunity to stand up in a new, more confident way?

-By changing the story, you change your perspective, and suddenly the conflict isn’t just something to get through—it’s a chance to grow and learn more about yourself.
+By changing the story, you change your perspective, and suddenly the conflict isn’t just something to get through, it’s a chance to grow and learn more about yourself.

 Taking Control of Your Narrative

 At the end of the day, the story you tell yourself during a conflict is in your hands.
 You’re the author, and that means you have the power to rewrite it.
-This doesn’t mean ignoring the facts or pretending everything’s fine, but it does mean looking at the situation from a new angle—one that empowers you rather than keeps you stuck.
+This doesn’t mean ignoring the facts or pretending everything’s fine, but it does mean looking at the situation from a new angle, one that empowers you rather than keeps you stuck.

 Conflict, when viewed through this lens, isn’t just a hurdle to overcome.
 It’s a pathway to self-discovery.
 It’s about understanding the scripts you’ve been following, questioning where they come from, and deciding how you want the next chapter to unfold.
-So, the next time you find yourself in the middle of a conflict, remember: you’re not just a participant—you’re the storyteller.
-And with every new experience, you have the chance to craft a narrative that doesn’t just reflect where you’ve been, but where you want to go.
+So, the next time you find yourself in the middle of a conflict, remember:

 The Danger of a Single Story